-- "Almost certain" likelihood of timely and sufficient extraordinary government support in the event of financial stress. - High strategic importance for the Spanish state and economy. - Strong legal and regulatory status. - Solid and predictable funding profile.
+- "Almost certain" likelihood of timely and sufficient extraordinary government support in the event of financial stress. - High strategic importance for the Spanish state and economy. - Strong legal and regulatory status. - Solid and predictable funding profile, and financial flexibility as a result of excess reserves available for sale.